antimof/UxPlay/README.txt

     pipeline).
 -   Support for server behind a firewall.
--   Raspberry Pi support **both with and without hardware video decoding** by the Broadcom GPU. *Tested on Raspberry Pi 4 Model B.*
+-   Raspberry Pi support **both with and without hardware video decoding** by the Broadcom GPU. *Tested on Raspberry Pi 4 Model B and Pi 3 model B+.*
 -   Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).